juissi999/dtwp/README.md

 ![Collision probability equation](doc/p_collision.png)

 This is not a deep-analysis of all of the error-types but a simple estimation of how probable it is to find a match of a mistyped code/hash pair.

+#### Tests

+You can test the success rate of the method with a test.
+The test should cover most basic mistakes on code typing covered in Mathematical background-section.

+Run tests by typing:

+    python test.py